righ/d2a/README.rst

 single
 ------
-If you just want to convert one model, you should use `declare` function
+If you just want to convert one model, you should use `declare` function.

 .. code:: python